 All cars drop in value as they get older, become worn, and have travelled further.
 Electric vehicles have the added consideration of declining battery ‘State of Health’ (SoH).
-This is a measure of how much charge the battery can hold compared to when it was first manufactured, so a brand new car will have 100% SoH.
-SoH determines how far the car can go between charges, and time before you’ll have to do a battery make-over, and it is likely to affect the resale value of your car – so it’s best you check it out before buying.
+This is an estimation of how much charge the battery can hold compared to when it was first manufactured, so a brand new car will have 100% SoH.
+SoH is related to how far the car can go between charges, and time before you’ll have to do a battery make-over, and it is likely to affect the resale value of your car – so it’s best you check it out before buying.

 We recommend that you get a copy of a recent scan of the battery before purchasing or settling the price.
 Most dealers will scan the batteries and show the results if you ask, but otherwise get someone from your local EV Owners group to assist, or you can do it yourself by following the instructions at http://flipthefleet.org/resources/nissan-owners-how-to-scan-your-battery/.
 You can then compare your prospective purchase against the tables and graphs below that show the latest statistics from the Flip the Fleet database.

 Battery State of Health versus year of manufacture

 Nissan Leaf SoH is measured by LeafSpy (upper) and dashboard ‘bars’ (lower) for cars.
 The graphs show the percentiles: 50% is the middle of the pack (half have a higher SoH and half lower); 5% of the EVs have a SoH less than the 5th percentile, and 95% above it.
 Please note that there is uncertainty in these values, especially in estimating the 5% and 95% percentiles, so caution is required when comparing a car to this data.